3 Meaningful Ways to Bring Peace to a Worried Mom’s Heart

 I recently saw a meme on Facebook that said “Motherhood is really about accepting the fact that you will be permanently worried for the rest of your life.”
 At first glance you may think AMEN SISTER!

 But after more thought this quote drove me crazy.
-Leaving in a permanent state of worry is NOT where God wants us to stay!
+Living in a permanent state of worry is NOT where God wants us to stay!
 Why are we accepting this!?

 Everything about the quote is counter to what the Bible tells us.
 Worry is not from our Heavenly Father.